-The Santa Sophia Catholic Church is within the Diocese of San Diego.
-It’s tower and barrel roof dominates the skyline of the Casa de Oro section of Spring Valley CA.
+Santa Sophia Catholic Church is within the Diocese of San Diego.
+Its tower and barrel roof dominate the skyline of the Casa de Oro section of Spring Valley.

-The community of Casa de Oro was once part of the extensive land holdings of the Mission San Diego de Alcala, a Franciscan Mission founded by Father Junipero Serra in 1769.
+The community of Casa de Oro was once part of the expansive land holdings of the Mission San Diego de Alcala — a Franciscan Mission founded by Father Junipero Serra in 1769.
 In 1846, the Mission lands, and the rest of California, became part of the United States.
 American farmers began settling in Spring Valley in the 1870s.
 This area remained rural farmland for many decades until the flood of new residents following World War II.
 The population of San Diego County exploded during the WWII as soldiers, sailors, and war workers rushed to San Diego as part of the war effort.
-Many of these new arrivals remained and within a few years became part of the steady growth that built up the East County.
+Many of these new arrivals remained.
+Within a few years, Santa Sophia Church became part of the steady growth that built up the East County.

-Masses were first celebrated in the Kalinoski Family home on Calavo Drive and in the Community Center on Memory Lane.
-Soon Msgr.
+Masses were first celebrated in the Kalinoski Family home on Calavo Drive and in the Community Center on Memory Lane in Spring Valley.
+Soon, Msgr.
 Daniels commissioned a permanent house of worship for the 150 families under his care along with a rectory for the priests.